 Last month I got an email from Rod with good news.

-I thought I’d let you know that I took your advice and disputed that I needed to pay more in Medicare Part B premiums because I made too much money in 2016.
+I thought I’d let you know that I took your advice and disputed that I needed to pay more in Medicare Part B premiums because I made too much money two years ago.
 Success!

 Google “IRMAA” to see the latest chart for income and what you would pay if you are over the income limit (which goes up a bit each year).